shvbhvm09/Regression-and-Out-of-Distribution-Prediction-on-Wine-Quality-Data/README.md

 - **Cross-Type Testing**:
   - Tested models trained on red wine data using white wine data and vice versa.
   - Analyzed the applicability of models across different types of wine and provided commentary on the results.

+## Note: You will find wine_quality_pridiction.ipynb file in this repository which has more than the necessary information.
+The first part of the question contains the solution described above.

 ## Results